dandelion/dandelion-datatables/datatables-doc/src/site/markdown/install/jsp.md

 <p class="alert alert-info"><strong>Info !</strong><br /> Actually, you can bypass the DataTables script and link tags using the <a href="./ref.tagtable.html">cdn</a> attribute of the table tag.</p>

+##### Step 4 : Dev mode

+By default, **Dandelion-DataTables** generates the web assets (js, css) that are needed by DataTables.
+Once generated, all files are then stored in a cache for better performance.

+Of course, you are advised to disable the cache during the development.
+This way, all the configuration is generated each time you access a page that uses **Dandelion-DataTables**.
+For that purpose, just set the following system property in your server launch configuration :

+	-Ddandelion.dev.mode=true

 You can now begin using the taglib ! :-)

 <br />